 Images of the same structure can be looked at from different angles, termed views.
 Radiographs (being two-dimensional) must be taken in at least two projections at right angles to obtain a three-dimensional mental image.
 Views are named according to the direction of the beam (anteroposterior, posteroanterior, lateral, or oblique).
 At times, special views may be ordered, such as skyline patella, stress inversion, bone age, skeletal survey, weight-bearing, or views taken with joints in the full range of movement (such as the neck in flexion and extension).

 The degree of penetration of the medium determines the viewer's ability to identify different tissues; thus, an over-penetrated film is too black, and an underpenetrated film is too white.
 Sharpness is an indicator of how well defined the various tissue interfaces are; low resolution indicates the degree of blurring of the interfaces.
 Spatial resolution is the capacity to define two small objects close together.
 X-rays, being divergent, will magnify objects in their path—the closer an object is to the medium, the less is its magnification.
 Overlap of structures in the x-ray path is termed superimposition, and anatomical knowledge is required to interpret the overlapping images of complex structures.
-Problems ...
+Problems with superimposition are partially resolved by taking multiple ...